The 3d mixed BF Lagrangian 1-form: a variational formulation of Hitchin's integrable system

-Note that the second term on the right hand side vanishes by Cauchy's theorem since $h_0$ and $L_0$ are both holomorphic on $U_0$ and $c_{\mathsf p}$ is a small contour around $\mathsf p \in U_0$.
-To evaluate the last term on the right hand side of \eqref{pre Lag 1-form change loc triv 1}, recall that the section $L^1$ has poles at the marked points $\mathsf p_\alpha$ given by \eqref{Lax behaviour a}.
+Note that the second term on the right-hand side vanishes by Cauchy's theorem since $h_0$ and $L_0$ are both holomorphic on $U_0$ and $c_{\mathsf p}$ is a small contour around $\mathsf p \in U_0$.
+To evaluate the last term on the right-hand side of \eqref{pre Lag 1-form change loc triv 1}, recall that the section $L^1$ has poles at the marked points $\mathsf p_\alpha$ given by \eqref{Lax behaviour a}.
 Since $h_1 : U_1 \to G$ is holomorphic on $U_1 = C \setminus \{ \mathsf p\}$ we then deduce using the residue theorem that

 where the first sign comes from noting that $c_{\mathsf p}$ can be contracted down to a sum of small \emph{clockwise} circles around each point $\mathsf p_\alpha$.
-Substituting this into the right hand side of \eqref{pre Lag 1-form change loc triv 1} we deduce the transformation property
+Substituting this into the right-hand side of \eqref{pre Lag 1-form change loc triv 1} we deduce the transformation property

 Consider now the second term in the Lagrangian $1$-form \eqref{eq:unifyingaction b}.
 Since $\varphi_\alpha$ transforms under the change of local trivialisation as $\varphi_\alpha \mapsto \tilde \varphi_\alpha = h_1(\mathsf p_\alpha) \varphi_\alpha$, see the discussion at the start of \S\ref{sec: adding punctures}, this term in the Lagrangian transforms as